 • Liquidity Risk

-• Certain shares can be illiquid which can lead to a big difference between the buying price and selling price, and it may be difficult to dispose of shares.
-This may be especially the case for smaller companies listed on junior stock markets (e.g. AIM)
+• Certain shares can be illiquid which can lead to a big difference between the buying price and selling price, and it may be difficult to dispose of the shares.
+This may particularly be the case for smaller companies quoted on AIM.

 • If you need to sell illiquid shares at short notice, you may get back significantly less than you invested.